johnmorehouse/website/content/author/admin/_index.md

 +++

 Welcome to my website.
-I am a third year Economics PhD student at the University of Oregon.
+I am a third-year Economics Ph.D. student at the University of Oregon.
+In the Summer of 2020, I will be an intern at [Vivid Economics](https://www.vivideconomics.com/).

 I am interested in urban and environmental economics.
-Outside of academics, I enjoy cycling and traveling.
+My current research focuses on the spatial consequences of environmental policies such as carbon taxes and air quality monitoring.
+For coverage of a recent paper (with Mark Colas), see [this article](https://www.minneapolisfed.org/article/2020/california-green-rush) on the Federal Reserve Bank of Minneapolis' website..

+I have taught a class on [Urban Economics](https://github.com/johnmorehouse/EC330_UrbanEcon/blob/master/README.md) as the lead instructor at the University of Oregon and am currently scheduled to teach an econometrics course.
+I have TA'ed for a variety of courses ranging from principles of micro to Ph.D. macroeconomics.